 Road Commissioner: Philip Baker (802) 446-2131

-Road Crew Members: Road Foreman Steve Lanfear, John Squier and Charlie Woods
+Road Crew Members: Road Foreman Steve Lanfear, Charlie Woods and Laurie Phillips

-All Town Highways are maintained by a two-person fulltime road crew and one part-time employee operating out of the Town Garage.
-The road crew are hired by and report to the Selectboard.
+All Town Highways are maintained by a three-person full-time road crew operating out of the Town Garage.
+Members of the road crew are hired by and report to the Selectboard.
 The Selectboard also appoints a Road Commissioner to work with them to make sure that the Town Highways are maintained, and that bridges, culverts, and roads are kept in good and sufficient repair.

 Wallingford Road Facts